FIBA Hall of Fame

 The over-riding objective of the Hall of Fame is to reflect the history of the sport.
 The honor may be awarded posthumously.

 The key conditions for induction to the FIBA Hall of Fame are:

-FIBA Hall of Fame inductees are divided into four categories:
+FIBA Hall of Fame inductees are divided into two categories:

 Nominations must be announced at least nine months before the planned date of the induction ceremony.

 National member federations, Zones, Central Board members may submit nominations.
 Members of the Central Board are ineligible for nomination while in office.

 The FIBA Secretary General chairs the three-person Screening Committee, appointing two other members himself.
 The Screening Committee carefully assesses all nominations against the general criteria and submits a list of candidates to the Honours Committee.
 The Screening Committee may also recommend its own nominations to the Honours Committee.

 The Honours Committee consists of three Central Board members as agreed by the Central Board.
 Among the list provided by the Screening Committee, the Honours Committee decides which nominees are inducted into the FIBA Hall of Fame.